-Stocks trade modestly higher despite bank earnings
+Stocks trade higher on China stimulus hopes

 Continue Reading Below

-Shares of JPMorgan Chase, the nation’s biggest bank, traded lower after revealing fourth-quarter earnings per share of $1.98 on managed revenue of $26.8 billion.
+Shares of JPMorgan Chase, the nation’s biggest bank, bounced back from an earlier decline after revealing fourth-quarter earnings per share of $1.98 on managed revenue of $26.8 billion.

 That missed analyst expectations of $2.20 per share.